Home › Blog › 360 Feedback Questions: The Roadmap to Enhanced Employee Performance

 When we want that same growth for an organization as a whole, feedback questions become indispensable tools to advance on the journey.

-360 feedback, in particular, has emerged as a potent tool for understanding oneself comprehensively.
+360 feedback, in particular, has emerged as a potent tool for understanding oneself as an employee.

 Businesses use a mix of questions in 360-degree feedback surveys.
 The answers to these questions are given with the help of a rating scale.
 Though most of the questions are closed-ended, there are open-ended questions, which let the respondents explain anything they want to emphasize.